Auberge du Soleil

 Auberge du Soleil (meaning "Sun inn" in French) is a restaurant and resort in Rutherford, California, operated by Auberge Resorts.
 The restaurant and room interiors were created by California designer Michael Taylor.
 Their first chef was Masataka Kobayashi, who later founded Masa's in San Francisco.
 Auberge started as a restaurant in 1983, later adding the resort.
-It was ranked fifth in the top ten resorts in the US by Condé Nast Traveler in 2013.
+It was ranked fifth in the top ten resorts in the US by Condé Nast Traveler in 2013 and has been awarded three Michelin keys.

+Restaurant

+Auberge du Soleil is a Michelin-starred restaurant inside Auberge du Soleil Resort located in Rutherford, California, United States.
+The restaurant has been awarded a Michelin star every year since 2007, the first year Michelin Guide began reviewing San Francisco and Wine Country.
+The restaurant serves California cuisine.
+The restaurant features a 12,000-bottle cellar with more than 1,300-selection wine list.
+The dinner menu offers a three or four-course menu as well as a six-course tasting menu.

+Resort

+The resort is built on a 33-acre olive grove on the slopes of Rutherford Hill in Napa Valley.
+The resort offers 50 guest rooms and suites along with two private maisons.